 Businesses, no matter how large or small, private or public, are predicated on trust.
 Ultimately no business gets done without at least an element of trust and a sense that the business and its agents are trustworthy.

-To get a better sense of how Michigan’s largest publicly-held companies—companies collectively (and in some cases individually) worth billions of dollars and thousands of jobs in our state—are doing relative to trustworthiness, the KBEI has embarked on a three-year study seeking to answer some fundamental questions:
+To get a better sense of how Michigan’s largest publicly-held companies—companies collectively (and in some cases individually) worth billions of dollars and thousands of jobs in our state—are doing relative to trustworthiness, the KBEI embarked on a three-year study that sought to answer some fundamental questions:

 - how does the public in Michigan perceive these large companies?

 - what will a “deep-dive” scholarly investigation of these companies’ practices reveal (i.e., looking at employee relations, corporate governance, vendor relations, risk management, environmental stewardship, etc.)?